twitocode/Tantalum/content/University/Year 1/CS 1JC3/Functional Programming.md

 2. As a *Curryed function* $f: I_{1}, \dots, I_{n} \to O$ is represented as
 	- $f" : I_{1} \to (I_{2} \to (\cdots (I_{n} \to O) \cdots))$
+		- function returns a function
+			- that returns a function
+				- that returns a function
+					- that returns an output
 	- where $f({x_{1}, \dots, x_{n}) = f"(x_{1})\cdots (x_{n })}$
 		- it went from multiple inputs to a chain of one input
 		- $\cdots$ is the chain of function calls